 A few weeks ago, in my last article in this series, I wrote about joining Plan International and moving to Tuluá, Colombia as Assistant Field Director in Plan’s office there.
 As I described, Plan was growing and changing very quickly, and the Tuluá Field Office was one of 13 offices that were piloting the changes that the organization was putting in place to handle that growth.
 Because of that, and because of the leadership of the Tuluá Field Director, Monique van’t Hek, and her Colombian staff, it was an exciting place to be.
 I learned a great deal during those years.

-This time, I want to describe what Tuluá was like in those days.
+This time, I want to describe what Tuluá itself was like in those days.

 Monique had sent one of Plan’s vehicles, an old Toyota Land Cruiser, to pick us up at the Cali airport.
 The Cauca Valley was beautifully lush and green as we drove north, with tall sugar cane growing on the valley floor and high mountain ranges on each side.

-The other thing that made me nervous was, when I did understand what Fernando was saying, he was using words like asesinato, homocidio, masacre… (assassination, murder, massacre …) as he pointed out various landmarks along the road as we drove.
+The other thing that made me nervous was, when I did understand what Fernando was saying, he was using words like asesinato, homocidio, masacre… (assassination, murder, massacre …) as he pointed out various landmarks along the road as we drove north towards Tuluá.

 Jean, who had not yet begun to learn Spanish, seemed content, happily looking at the beautiful landscape as we drove north, not listening to Fernando at all … while I was beginning to get nervous about what we had gotten ourselves into!
-I couldn’t really understand the Spanish that a new colleague was speaking, and it seemed like we were going to live in a very violent place!
+I couldn’t really understand the Spanish that a new colleague was speaking, but from what I could grasp it seemed like we were going to live in a very violent place!

 But then we arrived in Tuluá, and checked into the Juan Maria hotel – not before having the “Happy Bar” pointed out to us by Fernando.
 The “Happy Bar” – called “La Happy” as can be seen below, in a photo of the place from our time there – was where much of Tuluá’s political violence, in the 1940’s and 1950’s, had been planned.
 I guess Fernando thought we might have heard of it…